Federal Financial Aid

 - Add Verto to Your FAFSA

 You can automatically send your FAFSA data to Verto.
 When you fill your FAFSA, just add the code 003707 where the form asks for schools that you want to receive your FAFSA information.
 The code 003707 is for Verto and our partner school, Richard Bland College (RBC).
 Richard Bland is the school of record for Verto, so you’ll see their name generated when you use the code.
+If you are a resident of California, you will list the Title IV code for our

 - Receive Your Federal Aid Package